Bartis1313/csgo/README.md

 * 1.4.6 - Texture rendered in the radar, I run on some weird problems there and unfortunately because of the dds file format it's impossible to use Resource class.
 Cleaned the project settings.
 Instead of ignoring the error of unsafe function, getting time is threadsafe now.
 Game color edits are now run per each instead of applying whole list.
 * 1.4.7 - Easy cfg load on start option, setting load cfg won't save current variables but only name to load.
 * 1.4.8 - Added mirrorcam (rendering by ImGui), freecam, freelook, fixed SEH catching allocation for symbols.
 Console logging is now locked, it's better to run them in mutex.
+* 1.4.9 - Flashlight fixed and added it as a feature.
+Recoded rendering to take ImVec2 instead of vector2D when using imgui.
+Fixed/recoded drawing 3d boxes completely.
+Init localplayer once (and this method probably fixes crashes).
+Gather prediction move data from stack.
+Pass std::span as normal copy, not cref.
 </details>

 # Dependencies